Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 The Downside of Using a Basic Digital Basal Body Thermometer

 There are many other factors that can impact upon your temperature as well.
-Like if you’ve had alcohol the night before, if your room is colder or warmer than usual, if you had a late night or if you are ill.
+Like if you’ve had alcohol the night before, if your room is colder or warmer than usual, if you’ve had interrupted sleep, if you had a late night or if you are ill.

-All of these factors can make tracking your BBT in this way a bit more difficult, but not impossible.
+All of these factors can make tracking your BBT manually using a basic basal body thermometer a bit more difficult, but still doable.

 As I mentioned, I took my BBT using a basic basal body thermometer for a long time before switching to a Tempdrop.
 But eventually I was finding it more and more difficult to take my BBT manually and meet all of the requirements.

 That’s where Tempdrop comes in handy and why I finally decided to make the switch.
-Instead of having to take your temperature manually upon waking, Tempdrop uses two sensors to monitor your temperature continuously throughout the night, filtering out waking times and other variables to produce a true nightly sleeping temperature.
+Instead of having to take your temperature manually upon waking, Tempdrop is worn on the arm while sleeping and uses two sensors to monitor your temperature continuously throughout the night, filtering out waking times and other variables to produce a true nightly sleeping temperature.

 Want to learn more about the Tempdrop?
 Keep reading!